Natural Healing For Leaky Gut Syndrome

 Consider being tested for celiac disease if you suspect you have leaky gut syndrome.
 Symptoms of the two illnesses may be similar.
 Diets like the Gut and Psychology Syndrome (GAPS) diet have also been shown to help persons with leaky gut symptoms.
 This diet, however, is very restricted, and there are no scientific studies to back up its health claims.

-Increased intestinal permeability is thought to be the cause of leaky gut syndrome.
+Increased intestinal permeability is thought to cause leaky gut syndrome.
 Increased intestinal permeability – small breaches in the gut walls that allow germs, poisons, and undigested food particles to flow through and into your circulation – is linked to it.

 Chronic illnesses such as celiac disease and type 1 diabetes are associated with increased intestinal permeability.
 However, it's more likely to be a symptom than a cause of these conditions.
-However, there are a number of things you can do to help your digestive health.
+However, there are several things you can do to help your digestive health.

 Eat foods that encourage the development of good gut bacteria, such as fruits, cultured dairy products, healthy fats, lean meats, and fiber and fermented vegetables, to help prevent leaky gut.
 Processed and refined junk meals should be avoided.
 You can also take probiotic supplements, minimize stress, avoid NSAIDs, and get better sleep by taking probiotic pills.